 Lastly, you do not have to be an accredited investor to invest in a TIC, but you must be an accredited investor to invest in a DST.

-We like to think of DSTs as TIC 2.0.
+Again, we like to think of DSTs as TIC 2.0.